MirunaPislar/emoji2vec/README.md

 ## Overview
 * [src/](src) contains the code used to process the emoji descriptions as well as training and evaluating the emoji embeddings
-* [res/](res) contains the positive and negative samples used to train the emoji embeddings (from the original paper, available [here](https://github.com/uclmr/emoji2vec/blob/master/data/raw_training_data/emoji_joined.txt)) as well as a list of emoji frequencies; it should also contain the global vectors in a directory called *glove/* (from practical reasons they are not included in the repository, but downloading instructions are provided below)
+* [res/](res) contains the positive and negative samples used to train the emoji embeddings (originated [here](https://github.com/uclmr/emoji2vec/blob/master/data/raw_training_data/emoji_joined.txt)) as well as a list of emoji frequencies; it should also contain the global vectors in a directory called *glove/* (for practical reasons they are not included in the repository, but downloading instructions are provided below)
 * [models/](models) contains some pretrained emoji2vec models
 * [plots/](plots) contains some visualizations for the obtained emoji embeddings